chrisyoung/hecks-archive/hecks/README.md

 [![Code Climate](https://codeclimate.com/github/chrisyoung/hecks/badges/gpa.svg)](https://codeclimate.com/github/chrisyoung/hecks)[ ![Test Coverage](https://codeclimate.com/github/chrisyoung/hecks/badges/coverage.svg)](https://codeclimate.com/github/chrisyoung/hecks/coverage) [![Gem Version](https://badge.fury.io/rb/hecks.svg)](https://badge.fury.io/rb/hecks)

-# Hecks
+# What the Hecks?
 **Use Hecks to build scalable software that matches the language of your business.**

-Hecks standardizes the creation of domains in code so that generalized solutions can be developed to adapt to both drive and receive data from business domains.
-Hecks describes domains using a small subset of the patterns described in the blue book.
+* Iteratively Develop and Generate a Domain Model
+* Write OO adapters to common technical use cases like "HTTPResourceServer"
+* Use the adapters to accomplish Business use cases
+* Verify, Deliver, and Iterate

 ## Usage
+We'll generate the PizzaBuilder domain.

+PizzaBuilder is a ridiculously simplified domain model that Hecks uses as an example Domain across the documentation and tests.

-PizzaBuilder is an ridiculously simplified application built using Hecks.
-We'll use PizzaBuilder as an example for building a domain model standing up a resource server.
+We'll use PizzaBuilder as an example for building a domain model and running an HTTP resource server.

 ### Install
+Install Hecks using Ruby Gems
 	$ gem install hecks

+Verify the installation
 	$ hecks help

 	hecks commands: